raufmirzayee/raufmirzayee.github.io/_pages/cv.md

 Service and Leadership
 ======
 * UtmostU, the Network for Young Adult Success, Chicago - Graduate Research Capstone Project (2021)
-* WiDS Chicago Ambassador, Women in Data Science (2022-present)
+* WiDS Chicago Ambassador, Women in Data Science (2022 - present)
-* Mentor/Mentee Organizer, Data Angels (2022-present)
+* Mentor/Mentee Organizer, Data Angels (2022 - present)
 * Business Volunter for the Arts / Team Lead with the Arts & Business Council of Chicago (2011 - present)